 1598 | Secret Jewel House, Privy Gallery, Whitehall | Ibid. | |

-The description 'on which two persons can play duets' suggests something more than two people playing at the same keyboard: perhaps it was a claviorgan with keyboards set in different sides of the instrument.
+Waldstein’s description 'on which two persons can play duets' suggests something more than two people playing at the same keyboard: perhaps it was a claviorgan with keyboards set in different sides of the instrument.
 The instrument was seen again in 1612 (see below).
 The Secret Jewel House was a chamber in the Privy Gallery in which a number of the instruments in the Henry VIII inventory were recorded in 1547. | |||

-c1600 | Blackfriars Theatre, London | F. Gershow quoted in Lindley, D., Shakespeare and Music (London: Bloomsbury, 2006), p.92 | |
+c1600 | Blackfriars Theatre, London | F. Gershow quoted in Lindley, D., Shakespeare and Music (London: Bloomsbury, 2006), 92 | |

 The upper story of the tiring house at the theatre was divided into three boxes, one of which was used by the musicians.
 Gershow reported hearing an organ in a pre-performance entertainment in 1602, and it was specified in several of the plays staged there, such as Marston's Triumph of Sophonisba (1606). | |||

-c1600 | St Paul's Theatre, London | Taylor, M. (Ed.), Thomas Middleton: A Mad World, My Masters, and Other Plays (Oxford: OUP, 1995), p.16 | |
+c1600 | St Paul's Theatre, London | Taylor, M. (Ed.), Thomas Middleton: A Mad World, My Masters, and Other Plays (Oxford: OUP, 1995), 16 | |

 An organ was specified in some of the plays presented here, such as Middleton's A Mad World, My Masters , which includes a scene featuring an organ and organist as a symbol of excessive wealth. | |||

 1603 | Hengrave Hall, Suffolk: music room | Gage, J., The History and Antiquities of Hengrave Hall, Suffolk.
-(London: James Carpenter, 1822), pp.21-2 | |
+(London: James Carpenter, 1822), 21-2 | |

 The inventories of the Kitson family include lists of the instruments and repertoire used at Hengrave.
-The 'wind instrument like a virginall' appears either to have been a chest organ, or a claviorgan in a rectangular case. | |||
+The 'wind instrument like a virginall' appears either to have been a chest organ, or perhaps a claviorgan in a rectangular case. | |||

-1605 | Thorndon Hall, Essex | ?Robert Brough | Hatfield House, Cecil Papers cxci ff.272r-273v |
+1605 | Thorndon Hall, Essex | Hatfield House, Cecil Papers cxci ff.272r-273v | |

 Thorndon supported an impressive musical establishment at which Byrd and Mico served.
 The organ may be that supplied by Robert Brough, Byrd's brother-in-law, for £50 in 1585, although another organ was also listed in the chapel.
 Byrd was heard playing the organ here in 1605. | |||

-1607 | Austin Friars, London: Sir Fulke Greville | Hulse, L., The Musical Patronage of English Aristocracy, c.1590-1640 (Unpublished PhD Thesis, King's College, London, 1992) p.114 | |
+1607 | Austin Friars, London: Sir Fulke Greville | Hulse, L., The Musical Patronage of English Aristocracy, c.1590-1640 (Unpublished PhD Thesis, King's College, London, 1992), 114 | |

 Greville patronised Martin Peerson, but little is otherwise known about musical activity at his house.
 The reference refers to the loan of an organ to Salisbury House. | |||

-1607 | Ruckholt, Essex: | Wiggins, M., British Drama: A Catalogue 1533-1642 Vol. V (Oxford: OUP, 2015), p.400 | |
+1607 | Ruckholt, Essex | Wiggins, M., British Drama: A Catalogue 1533-1642 Vol. V (Oxford: OUP, 2015), 400 | |

 John Bull was recorded playing this instrument whilst James I dined privately at a banquet at the Merchant Taylors Hall in 1607.
 It had been loaned by Sir Michael Hickes from Ruckholt, and transported thence for £2 18s. | |||

-1608 | Hatfield House: Robert Cecil | ?T. Dallam | HMC Salisbury MS Bills 33 |
+1608 | Hatfield House: Robert Cecil | HMC Salisbury MS Bills 33 | |

-Dallam supplied the organ, previously sited in the Earl of Suffolk's chambers at Whitehall, for £24 though it is not certain that he made it. | |||
+Thomas Dallam supplied the organ, previously sited in the Earl of Suffolk’s chambers at Whitehall, for £24, though it is not certain that he made it. | |||

-1609 | Hatfield House: Robert Cecil | HMC Salisbury MSS Accounts 9/5 | |
+1609 | Salisbury House: Robert Cecil | HMC Salisbury MSS Accounts 9/5 | |

 The organ was supplied by the Dutchman John Haan as part of a consignment of luxury goods, though it is not certain, and probably unlikely, that he built it.
 There is no clear evidence to suggest that it was sourced from overseas.
-It was gilded by Rowland Buckett in 1611 for £26 4s 3d.
-It was recorded in the larger of the two Great Chambers, built for a visit of James I, in 1612.
-Only the case now consists of C17 work, though this in itself is a significant survival. | |||
+It was gilded by Rowland Buckett in 1611 for £26 4s 3d, by which time it was at Hatfield House.
+It was recorded in the larger of the two Great Chambers, built for a visit of James I, in 1612. | |||

 1609 | Hatfield House: Robert Cecil | HMC Salisbury MSS Accounts 160/1 f.139. | |

-Another organ sourced through Haan for å£35.
+Another organ sourced through Haan for £35.
 Thomas Dallam set up and repaired this instrument in 1610. | |||

-1611 | St James's Palace: Prince Henry | Foreign | D-Kl ms68 f70 |
+1611 | St James's Palace: Prince Henry | D-Kl ms68 f70 | |

-1612 | Privy Gallery, Whitehall Palace: Secret Jewel House | Groos, G. (Ed.), The Diary of Baron Waldstein (London; Thames and Hudson, 1981), p.43 | |
+1612 | Privy Gallery, Whitehall Palace: Secret Jewel House | Horace, Earl of Orford (ed.), Paul Hentzner’s Travels in England (London: Edward Jeffery, 1797) | |

-This organ 'on which two may play at the same time' appears to be the same instrument seen by Waldstein in 1598. | |||
+Paul Hentzner recorded an organ 'on which two may play at the same time' as one of his top-ten attractions at Whitehall’.
+It appears to be the same instrument seen by Waldstein in 1598. | |||

-1612 | Salisbury House, London | ||
+1612 | Salisbury House, London | Hatfield MSS, Box C/40 | |

 Salisbury House was built for Sir Robert Cecil and completed in 1602.
-The 1612 inventory listed four organs, though not the rooms in which they stood.
-The 'greate Organ in a case of wainscott' may possibly have been housed in the chapel.
-See Hatfield House for other Cecil organs. | |||
+The 1612 inventory listed the following organs, though not the rooms in which they stood.
+The 'greate Organ in a Case of Wainscott' may possibly have been housed in the chapel.
+See also entries for 1629 and 1646. | |||

-A 'ffaire greate wynd Instrument the Case of wallnutree curiously inlayed'. | |||
+A 'ffaire greate wynd Instrument the Case of Wallnutree curiously inlayed'. | |||

 A 'greate harpsicall wynd Instrum't with virginall in it, in a Case of wood painted'. | |||